jugmac00/til/zope/how-to-access-zope-via-webdav.md

 ## Disclaimer

-Usually, it is a good idea to directly edit the project's documenation instead of writing a blog post or a til.
+Usually, it is a good idea to directly edit the project's documentation instead of writing a blog post or a til.

 I will try to submit a PR to amend the documentation.